Arksine/moonraker/docs/web_api.md

   providing output (for example, it may become non-responsive and time out), so it is possible for this field to be an empty list when the repo is invalid.
+- `info_tags`: These are tags defined in the `[update_manager client_name]`
+  configuration for each client.
+Client developers my define what tags, if any, users will configure.
+They can choose to use those tags to display information or perform an additional action after an update if necessary.

 Web clients have the following fields:

+- `channel`: channel to fetch updates from
+- `configured_type`: will be `web` or `web_beta`
 - `name`: name of the configured client
 - `owner`: the owner of the client
 - `version`:  version of the installed client.
 - `remote_version`:  version of the latest release published to GitHub
+- `info_tags`: These are tags defined in the `[update_manager client_name]`
+  configuration for each client.
+Client developers my define what tags, if any, users will configure.
+They can choose to use those tags to display information or perform an additional action after an update if necessary.

 The `system` package has the following fields: